lauritzsh/blog/_posts/2015-07-19-linting-javascript-in-2015.md

 should be written.
 It's actually even more than that since it can help you detect (mundane) errors while you code.

-I will show you how you can lint and style check your project files.

 ## Short lint history for JavaScript
 It all started with [JSLint][jslint].
 It was pretty easy configure, because